European customers buy without national VAT

 Basic legal framework:

 EU VAT legislation is based mainly on directives.
-A directive is binding upon each Member State to which it is addressed, but leaves the choice of form and methods to the national authorities who transpose it into national legislation.
+A directive is binding on each Member State to which it is addressed, but leaves the choice of form and methods to the national authorities, who transpose it into national law.

 The main piece of legislation is the VAT Directive (2006/112/EC).